Rhode Island hosts George Mason following Harris’ 26-point game - WTOP News

 Kingston, Rhode Island; Sunday, 12 p.m.
 EST

-BOTTOM LINE: George Mason plays Rhode Island after Kennedy Harris scored 26 points in George Mason’s 88-86 loss to the Richmond Spiders.
+BOTTOM LINE: George Mason faces Rhode Island after Kennedy Harris scored 26 points in George Mason’s 88-86 loss to the Richmond Spiders.

-The Rams have gone 4-3 in home games.
-Rhode Island ranks fifth in the A-10 with 31.0 points per game in the paint led by Ines Debroise averaging 10.0.
+The Rams are 4-3 on their home court.
+Rhode Island has a 0-2 record in one-possession games.

-Rhode Island’s average of 6.3 made 3-pointers per game this season is the same per game average that George Mason allows.
-George Mason has shot at a 41.9% rate from the field this season, 1.6 percentage points above the 40.3% shooting opponents of Rhode Island have averaged.
+Rhode Island is shooting 40.5% from the field this season, 1.4 percentage points higher than the 39.1% George Mason allows to opponents.
+George Mason scores 20.1 more points per game (75.2) than Rhode Island gives up to opponents (55.1).

-The Rams and Patriots meet Sunday for the first time in conference play this season.
+The Rams and Patriots face off Sunday for the first time in A-10 play this season.

-TOP PERFORMERS: Sophia Vital is averaging five points and 4.3 assists for the Rams.
+TOP PERFORMERS: Harsimran Kaur is scoring 12.8 points per game and averaging 7.1 rebounds for the Rams.

-Nalani Kaysia is averaging nine points and 9.7 rebounds for the Patriots.
+Harris averages 1.8 made 3-pointers per game for the Patriots, scoring 15.5 points while shooting 39.1% from beyond the arc.

 LAST 10 GAMES: Rams: 4-6, averaging 61.9 points, 35.6 rebounds, 13.7 assists, 7.0 steals and 3.7 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 56.6 points per game.